-Factors that may increase the likelihood of being selected for an audit include spending close to the expense limit, income received from sources other than eligible individuals, if a candidate was elected, the closeness of an election, prior cases of non-compliance with legislation, findings from a previous audit, or filing a financial report late.
+Factors that may increase the likelihood of being selected for an audit include spending close to the expense limit, reporting prohibited contributions, if a candidate was elected, the closeness of an election, prior cases of non-compliance with legislation, findings from a previous audit, and filing a financial report late.

 While not all files may be audited, all non-compliance that is identified by Elections BC will be addressed through a review, an audit, or investigation.

 A list of financial reports that have been selected for audit is available here:

 Elections BC does not usually comment on ongoing audits.
 This is to protect the individuals involved from undue harm and to protect the integrity of the audit.

 If an audit results in an administrative monetary penalty or other enforcement action, we will publish information about the penalty on our website.
 Information about the outcome of other audits may be made public at the discretion of the Chief Electoral Officer.
 We will not provide details that could unduly compromise an individual’s privacy or compromise the integrity of the electoral process.

 The time it takes to conduct an audit varies depending on a number of factors, including: